-By ZVS Tobar in Features , NATURAL RESOURCES, ENERGY AND INFRASTRUCTURE , NATURAL RESOURCES, ENERGY AND INFRASTRUCTURE , news
+By ZVS Tobar in Featured , NATURAL RESOURCES, ENERGY AND INFRASTRUCTURE , NATURAL RESOURCES, ENERGY AND INFRASTRUCTURE , News and Bulletins

 With the approval by the National Assembly of the denunciation of twelve foreign investment protection treaties, the government of Ecuador is on the verge of finalizing the process of termination of these treaties, including the Foreign Investment Protection Agreement entered into by Ecuador and Canada (“Canada-Ecuador FIPA”).

 It must be noted that all investments and commitments to invest made by Canadian Investors prior to the termination of the Canada-Ecuador FIPA are protected for a period of fifteen years from the date of the termination.
 The termination of the Canada-Ecuador FIPA shall become effective one year after the Ecuadorian government notifies the Canadian government with termination of the Canada-Ecuador FIPA.